If you’re a new boat owner, I’ll teach you how to polish pontoons in a way that makes them look brand new.

 Spring is just around the corner, and you know what that means.
 If you don’t live in an area that’s sunny and warm all year round, springtime means that it’s time to dust off that pontoon and hit the lake.

-If there’s one thing that’s true about most of us pontoon owners, it’s that we like to keep our boat looking razor sharp.
+If there’s one thing that’s true about most of us pontoon boat owners, it’s that we like to keep our boat looking razor sharp.
 After all, what’s the point of buying a good looking pontoon if it’s going to be scuffed up?
 However, keeping that mirror-like shine on the pontoon takes work and a little bit of elbow grease.
-If you’re a new boat owner, I’ll teach you how to polish pontoons in a way that makes them look brand new.

 What You’ll Need for Polishing Pontoons

-Before you learn how to make pontoons shine, you’re going to need to gather up some supplies.
+Before you learn how to make a pontoon boat shine, you’re going to need to gather up some supplies.
 Here’s a list of things you should have handy:

 - Two quarts of cleaner and one quart of polish.
 Sharkhide pontoon cleaner is great for getting the dirt and grime off your boat.
-If you want to take a green approach and are against cleaning pontoons with muriatic acid, JJV pontoon cleaner is also a great option.
+If you want to take a green approach and are against cleaning pontoon boats with muriatic acid, JJV pontoon cleaner is also a great option.

 - An electric power sander/buffer and five buffing pads.

 - A paper towel roll and about 20 old cotton cloths.

 - Wet/dry sandpaper between 600 to 1000 grit.